schoeberl/wildcat/doc/NOTES.md

 ## Wildcat synth results:

 Xilinx/AMD FPGA 100 MHz, ASIC 50 MHz constraint
-FPGA with register file as memory
+FPGA with the register file as memory

 ASIC size in report 13, openroad-floorplan.log at the end ASIC for max tt 025C 1v80 in report 54, ws.max.rpt